 Some days you misplace the car keys or leave the kids’ lunch boxes sitting on the kitchen counter on your way out the door.
 As you age, these minor, forgetful acts can turn into something much more challenging to manage.

 Unfortunately, our loved ones don’t often recognize these memory changes, making it even harder to help.
-Learn some of the most common signs and underlying symptoms of the early stages of dementia and Alzheimer’s with insight from Dr. William Shivers, MD – Medical Director of Behavior Health for Southwell.
+Learn some of the most common signs and underlying symptoms of the early stages of dementia and Alzheimer’s with insight from Dr. Abhinav Saxena, MD – Medical Director of Behavior Health for Southwell.

-Memory and communication complications are the most prevalent signs for individuals suffering from dementia, but can also be an early indicator of Alzheimer’s Disease, according to Shivers.
+Memory and communication complications are the most prevalent signs for individuals suffering from dementia, but can also be an early indicator of Alzheimer’s Disease, according to Saxena.

 Changes in appetite, sleep and energy are common and early signs of Alzheimer’s.
 Individuals can experience an increased appetite, however, continue to lose weight.
 Additionally, they may experience excessive sleepiness during the day which can result in altered sleep schedules making it difficult for caregivers during the night hours when they are typically awake.
 Sun-downing is also common and includes an increase in confusion and agitation in the afternoon hours going into night.